 Transferrin is a protein that attaches iron molecules and transports iron in the blood plasma.
 Transferrin is largely made in the liver and regulates your body’s iron absorption into the blood.

 Ferritin is a blood protein which contains iron and is used to understand how much iron your body stores.

-The number of sites on transferrin that are not already carrying iron; this is referred to as unsaturated iron binding capacity (UIBC).
+The number of sites on transferrin that are not already carrying iron is referred to as unsaturated iron binding capacity (UIBC).
 This number can be added to the serum iron to calculate the TIBC.

 Free thyroxine helps to evaluate thyroid function and diagnose thyroid diseases, including hypo- and hyper-thyroidism.
 Free T4 is not affected by protein levels and is the active form of thyroxine.